|

 Common Mistakes

-left on the page (This results in the printer creating seven separation plates, instead of four and the project cannot
+colour elements left on the page (This results in the printer creating seven separation plates, instead of four and

-provided as separate, grey-scale images.
-(The printer does not have the facilities to do a non-CMYK separation,
+colours not provided as separate, grey-scale images.
+(The printer does not have the facilities to do a non-CMYK

 Text too close or even beyond the cut marks.